-- Look for free-standing rocks because water goes around them forming exciting shapes and curves, and sometimes even circles.
+- Look for free-standing rocks because water goes around them.
+It is forming exciting shapes and curves, and sometimes even circles.

-- Pay attention to the direction of the flow and pre-visualise the composition with them in your frame.
+- Pay attention to the direction of the flow.
+Pre-visualise the composition with them in your frame.

 Similar rules apply to incoming waves.
-There is a difference, however.
-The incoming wave moves twice or even thrice as fast, so take this into account when calculating your shutter speed.
+But there is a difference.
+The incoming wave moves twice or even three times as fast.
+So take this into account when calculating your shutter speed.
 Such waves give you even more opportunities as they can wrap around rocks or cliffs and produce small temporary waterfalls.

 The other new subject is incoming rushing water.
 Be careful and stay strong!
 An intense wave can knock you down if you don’t stay firm.
 The pro tip here is not to run away when a big wave is already just a few meters away.

-The desired shutter speed for this type of ocean photos is also twice or thrice as fast, i.e., 0.2 – 1 seconds max.
+The desired shutter speed for this type of ocean photos is also twice or three times as fast, i.e., 0.2 – 1second max.